AdobeDocs/journeys.pt-BR/help/using/usecase/campaign-classic-use-case.md

    ![](../assets/accintegration-uc-5.png)

-1. Em seguida, é necessário criar, no Journey Orchestration, uma ação correspondente ao seu template de Campanha.
+1. You then need to create, in Journey Orchestration, an action corresponding to your Campaign template.
 No menu suspenso **Tipo de ação**, selecione **Adobe Campaign Classic**.

    ![](../assets/accintegration-uc-6.png)